basuhoward/krigsvold.org/heraldry.md

 reflect both the Antarctic legacy and the Lithuanian heritage of the
 namesake:

 > Per pale Gules and Vert, an oak tree Counterchanged fructed Or.
-Crest:
+Crest--
 > Arising from an eastern crown, an oak sprig Proper fructed Or.
+Supporters--At
-> Supporters--At dexter, a sea-unicorn Gules; at sinister, a sea-unicorn
+> dexter, a sea-unicorn Gules; at sinister, a sea-unicorn Vert; both rampant,
-> Vert; both rampant, scaled and armed Argent, horned and crined Or,
+> scaled and armed Argent, horned and crined Or, gorged with an eastern crown
-> gorged with an eastern crown Or, standing upon a compartment of
+> Or, standing upon a compartment of snow-covered rocks.
+Motto--_Amžinai
-> snow-covered rocks.
-Motto--_Amžinai budėkime_, Lithuanian for "Let us
-> stand guard forever."
+> budėkime_, Lithuanian for "Let us stand guard forever."

 The heraldic elements chosen for the Barony of Matikonis intertwine the personal history of William P. Matikonis with broader themes of heritage